acbsp/bonafide.guru/en/contents.rst

 hearts, and unbelief in success kept them from answering this transcendental request.
-Hostile to him they could not allow and did not want Prabhupada’s success since they were not able to achieve it earlier.
-Srila Prabhupada’s mercy is limitless to all conditioned souls and He does not make any difference, demon or not demon, He wants everyone to be occupied in service to Lord Krishna.
+Hostile to him they could not allow and did not want Prabhupada’s success since they were not able to achieve it earlier. |SP|’s mercy is limitless to all conditioned souls and He does not make any difference, demon or not demon, He wants everyone to be occupied in service to Lord Krishna.
 Such are the qualities of the greatest personality, pure devotee of the Lord!